yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 * [Template](#template-date-dd-month-yyyy)

 ### Date: 05 feb 2024
-#### Who did you help this week?

-Replace this text with a one/two sentence description of who you helped this week and how.

 #### Who helped you this week?

 Replace this text with a one/two sentence description of who helped you this week and how.